| Bali Usada - a week of Tapa Brata with Merta Ada

 appreciative.
 So the next time there I signed up and paid the fee -

+about $330.
 One nice perk was that they provide transportation.

 Eight of us left in a long passenger van at 2pm Sunday.
 A hour and